LPD-EPFL/ukharon-artifacts/README.md

 Find the generated data under `ukharon-artifacts/experiments/herd/logs/isactive_w${WORKERS}_p${BATCH_SIZE}/m4/logs/workers.txt`.

 Each worker reports its average throughput.
-Each bar in the figure is the average of the througput accross workers.
+Each bar in the figure is the average of the throuhgput accross workers.

 ### Reproducing Table 2